Accredited by the RCMP to Provide Fingerprinting Services

 Please note you require at least two (2) pieces of valid government issued identification to be fingerprinted, at least one with a photo.
 No SIN Cards.
 For details, and other helpful tips, see below.

 Red Seal Notary Inc., an RCMP accredited organization, offers two types of fingerprinting services.
-Red Seal Notary offers Electronic Fingerprinting and Submission as well as Ink & Roll Fingerprints.
+Red Seal Notary offers Electronic RCMP fingerprints as well as Ink & Roll Fingerprints for other jurisdictions.
 Currently, we are authorized to provide these services at the above five walk in locations.
 We are working to expand availability to other communities.
 Our professionally trained personnel can assist individuals who require fingerprints for:

 Ink & Roll Fingerprinting - $55.00 plus applicable taxes per fingerprint card (additional fees may apply for unusual country-specific requirements, such as Notarization or raised seals)